 - 1/2 teaspoon Spanish Smoked Paprika

-In a pot bring the water to boil.
-Add eggs and cook them for 10 minutes. remove from the pot and cool of in cold water for 10-12 minutes (depending on the size of the eggs).
+- In a pot bring the water to boil.
+Add eggs and cook them for 10 minutes. remove from the pot and cool off in cold water for 10-12 minutes (depending on the size of the eggs).

-Once the eggs are cooled off, cut them in a half, remove egg yolks and place in a bowl;
+- Once the eggs are cooled off, cut them in a half, remove egg yolks and place them in a bowl;

-Cut the ham in a very small cubes, shred the cheese and add both to the bowl with the egg yolks; Add chopped parsley, cut up pickle, mustard, mayo and black pepper.
+- Cut the ham into very small cubes, shred the cheese and add both to the bowl with the egg yolks; add chopped parsley, cut up pickle, mustard, mayo, and black pepper.
 Mix well.